hashicorp/terraform-provider-azuread/website/docs/guides/managed_service_identity.html.markdown

 Terraform supports a number of different methods for authenticating to Azure:

 * [Authenticating to Azure using the Azure CLI](azure_cli.html)
-* Authenticating to Azure using Managed Service Identity (which is covered in this guide)
+* Authenticating to Azure using Managed Service Identity (covered in this guide)
 * [Authenticating to Azure using a Service Principal and a Client Certificate](service_principal_client_certificate.html)
 * [Authenticating to Azure using a Service Principal and a Client Secret](service_principal_client_secret.html)